 Its fast-charging speed isn’t quite as fast as the Tesla’s or Ford’s, but it’s more than twice as fast as the Bolt.
 VW claims it’ll charge from ten to 80 percent in 30 – 36 minutes.

 Keep in mind EV batteries get too hot to sustain high fast-charge speeds past about 80 percent charge, which means it could take an hour or more to cram that last 20 percent into your battery, no matter the brand – perhaps the worst part about remote charging.

 In addition to having a lot less power and a lot more weight, making for less responsive handling, the ID.4 base trim is pretty spare compared to the Tesla, so if you equip them like a Model 3 Standard Range Plus, with leather-like upholstery, keyless ignition, glass roof, etc, they’re about the same price as the Tesla.

 6. Hyundai Kona Electric

 The vehicle is spacious and comfortable, with seating for up to five passengers.
-It has a sleek and modern design, with amenities such as an 8-inch touchscreen infotainment system and a rearview camera.
+It has a sleek and modern design, with amenities such as a 12.3-inch touchscreen infotainment system and a rearview camera.

 7. Kia Niro EV

 The car is spacious and comfortable, with seating for up to five passengers.
-It has a simple and practical design, with amenities such as an 8-inch touchscreen infotainment system and a rearview camera.
+It has a simple and practical design, with amenities such as a 10.25-inch touchscreen infotainment system and a rearview camera.